danjulio/gCore/Arduino/readme.md

 2. ```lv_conf_portrait.h``` is used with ```lifx_controller```.

 #### tgx
 Because it appears that Arvind Singh is continuing to evolve his amazing 3D [tgx](https://github.com/vindar/tgx) library, I have included the copy of that library I used for the ```joystick_3d``` demo in case the API changes.
 This can be found in the ```supporting ``` subdirectory here.
+This library may need modification to compile with any of the 2.X ESP32 Arduino board packages.

 #### TJpg_Decoder
 Install version 0.0.3 of ```TJpg_Decoder``` if you have ESP32 Arduino version 1.X installed.
 Install version 1.0.2 if you have ESP32 Arduino version 2.X installed.
 This is because Bodmer made changes to the TJpg\_Decoder library that make version 1.0.2 incompatible with version 1.X ESP32 board support packages (see the explanation [here](https://github.com/Bodmer/TJpg_Decoder/issues/30)).